Can You Square A Negative Number

 • Number Line: The number line is a visual representation of all real numbers, extending infinitely in both positive and negative directions from zero.
 Squaring a negative number can be visualized as reflecting the negative number across zero and then multiplying its absolute value by itself.

 • Exponents: The exponent indicates how many times a number (the base) is multiplied by itself.
 When the exponent is an even number, a negative base will always result in a positive number.
 This is because the negative signs cancel out in pairs.
-For example, (-2)^4 = (-2) × (-2) × (-2) × (-2) = 16.
+Here's one way to look at it: (-2)^4 = (-2) × (-2) × (-2) × (-2) = 16.

 • Order of Operations: The order of operations (PEMDAS/BODMAS) is crucial in evaluating mathematical expressions correctly.
 Parentheses/Brackets, Exponents/Orders, Multiplication and Division (from left to right), Addition and Subtraction (from left to right).
 Following the correct order ensures that squaring is performed before other operations, leading to accurate results.